hdbham/BrighterAdoptions/src/_posts/FamousAdoption.md

 ---
+layout: blog.njk
-title: "Did you know they were adopted?
-Famous Figures of adoption"
+title: Did you know they were adopted?
+Famous Figures of adoption
-image: /assets/images/pic07.jpg
+excerpt: >-
-excerpt: The former NFL quarterback and activist, Colin Kaepernick, was adopted into a multiracial family.
+  The former NFL quarterback and activist, Colin Kaepernick, was adopted into a multiracial family.
 He was raised by a white couple, Rick and Teresa Kaepernick, who provided him with a supportive upbringing.
 Kaepernick is known not only for his athletic prowess but also for his activism and advocacy for social justice issues.
-layout: blog.njk
+author: Hunter
+date: '2023-12-29T00:00:00-07:00'
+tags:
+  - adoption
+thumbnail: /assets/images/pic03.jpg
+imageAlt: father holding child smiling
 ---